Guggenheim says it is cooperating with SEC investigation

 In a statement on Sunday, a spokesman for ABS said it did not borrow any money from the Guggenheim subsidiary, Guggenheim Partners Investment Management, or assets managed by them "in connection with the financing of those homes, or for any other purpose."

-(This version of the story has been refiled to fix typo in headline)
+(This version of the story has been refiled to correct typographical error in headline)

 (Reporting by Trevor Hunnicutt; Additional reporting by Michelle Price; Editing by Jennifer Ablan and Sandra Maler)